Interacting loop ensembles and Bose gases: The infinite-volume limit

 The convergence in \eqref{gamma_infty_convergence_2} holds in $\|\cdot\|_{L_0,p}$ given by \eqref{L_0_p_norm} and is uniform in $\nu \leq 1$ and $L_0 \in \N^*$. \end{itemize} \end{proposition}

 \begin{proof}[Proof of Proposition \ref{large_mass_cluster_expansion}] The proof is similar to that of Proposition \ref{MF_cluster_expansion}.
 We just comment on the main differences.
-As in Proposition \ref{MF_cluster_expansion}, the proof of (ii) allows us to obtain claim (i).
-In order to prove claim (ii), we note that by Proposition \ref{operator_norm_bound_proposition_2} (ii), Corollary \ref{operator_norm_bound_corollary_2} (ii), and arguing as for \eqref{(ii)_star}, it suffices to prove
+As in Proposition \ref{MF_cluster_expansion}, modifications of the proof of (ii) allow us to obtain claim (i).
+We hence just give the proof of (ii).
+By Proposition \ref{operator_norm_bound_proposition_2} (ii), Corollary \ref{operator_norm_bound_corollary_2} (ii), and arguing as for \eqref{(ii)_star}, it suffices to prove

 uniformly in $\nu \leq 1$ and $L_0$.
 Note that in \eqref{(ii)_star_2}, the path measures are given by \eqref{mu_measure_large_mass_1}--\eqref{mu_measure_large_mass_2}.
 Recalling \eqref{A^{L}_B^{L}}, and arguing analogously as in \eqref{(ii)_star_proof1}--\eqref{(ii)_star_proof2}, we have that for all $k \in \{1,\ldots,n\}$,